 - Set of configurable data, including demand types, demand categories, task categories, tasks, intention types etc.

 - Bespoke screens to get data in and out in a manner that suits their business processes.

 Unlike other systems which can be too restrictive in the way they enforce business process, we’ve designed PDMS Context so that it can be flexible and adapt to changes to the way people work.

-The G-Cloud is the UK Government’s programme to adopt cloud based services and PDMS provide a range of Software as a Service solutions and services on the G-Cloud Framework.
+The GCloud is the UK Government’s programme to adopt cloud based services and PDMS provide a range of software as service solutions and services on the GCloud framework.
 We work with a number of public sector organisations in England and Scotland through the G-Cloud.

 All government departments, devolved administrations, local authorities, wider public sector bodies and arm’s length bodies are eligible to buy services on the Digital Marketplace.
 With the G-Cloud there’s no need to run a traditional OJEU or Invitation to Tenders – saving valuable procurement time and resources.